WHAT THANKS GIVING MEANS TO ME

 The United States Congress passed an official proclamation in 1941 which declared that the fourth Thursday of November would be observed as a legal Thanksgiving Day holiday each year.

-THANKSGIVING POEMS, SAYINGS & QUOTATIONS
+THANKSGIVING DAY POEMS & QUOTATIONS

 transport back to